 - 1 pinch sea salt, to garnsih the cookies after baking

 - Preheat the oven to 350 degrees.

-- In an electric mixer, cream together butter, white and brown sugar until smooth and fluffy.
+- In an electric mixer, cream together butter, granulated sugar and brown sugar until smooth and fluffy.

 - Add in eggs and vanilla and continue to mix.

 - Slowly add the flour mixture to the butter mixture and mix until combined.